mabotkin/nfl-elo/README.md

 This file will output the predictions made using the ELO system.

 There is also a web frontend to the project to make it more easily accessible - run `python2 nfl.py` to run the web frontend on port 5001.
+This runs on Flask, which is not included in the requirements.txt file.

 ## Data